 What You'll Need

-(Note: Regular chunks of ice from an ice-maker are fine, but a large block might be easier.
-I filled an ice cream container with water and froze it, making a nice, large block of ice that worked well.)
+Note about ice: Regular chunks of ice from an ice maker are fine, but a large block might be easier.
+I filled an ice cream container with water and froze it, making a nice, large block of ice that worked well.

-This first thing that you want to do is fill your pot with water.
-Just regular tap water is fine.
+The first thing that you want to do is fill your pot with water.
+Regular tap water is fine.
 I filled mine about a quarter of the way.

-You need to leave enough room in the pot so that you bowl can float on top of the water but still have room to place the glass lid on top of it.
+You need to leave enough room in the pot so that your bowl can float on top of the water but still have room to place the glass lid on top of it.

-Step 2: Place Your Bowl Inside the Pot
+Step 2: Place the Bowl Inside the Pot

 The bowl must float on top of the water and should be smaller than your pot, or else it will not fit inside.
 This is where your distilled water will end up.

-Step 3: Cover Your Pot With a Glass Lid
+Step 3: Cover the Pot With a Glass Lid

-Now you need to cover your pot with a glass lid and bring the water to a boil.
+Cover your pot with a glass lid (placed UPSIDE DOWN) and bring the water to a boil.
 The glass lid must be placed upside down, as we will be placing our ice on top of it in the next step.

-You also want to make sure that if there is a hole in your glass lid that it is covered or that it is sitting on the outside of the pot.
+Your glass lid cannot have any holes in it.
+If there's a hole, it must be covered or must be sitting on the outside of the pot.
 You do not want the water that melts from the ice to drop down into your bowl.

-Step 4: Place Your Ice on Top of Your Glass Lid
+Step 4: Place the Ice on Top of the Glass Lid

 Now that your water is boiling, you want to place your ice on top of the glass lid.
 The steam that rises will hit the cold glass lid, which will cool it down and turn it back into water droplets.

-The droplets will fall down into the bowl below, and you will have your distilled water!
+The droplets will fall down into the bowl below: that's your distilled water!

-I also made the video below, which shows you step-by-step how to do this process.
+The video below shows you step-by-step instructions on how to carry out this process.